ropfoo/portowlio/src/content/projects/pedalbrain.md

 carousel: ['/images/projects/pedalbrain/pedalbrain_1.png']
 ---

-The idea behind **pedalbrain** was to create a way to store digitlal representations of analogue guitar pedals to memorize different configuraions.
+The idea behind **pedalbrain** was to create a way to store digital representations of analogue guitar pedals to memorize different configuraions.